hackPrincetonHS/clipboard/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build
-It's a pain in the but, but here's the full thing:
+It's a pain in the butt, but here's the full thing:
 ```
 ng build --prod --aot=false --build-optimizer=false --output-path docs --base-href clipboard
 ```